openmrs/openmrs-eip/README.md

 the error queue, all subsequent DB events for it are automatically pushed to the queue.
 It's highly recommended to take a look at this queue regularly for failed events, at least once day and address the root cause for failed events so that they can be re-processed.
 Otherwise the retry route will indefinitely attempt to reprocesss them.
-You can configure how often the retry queue can run, please refer to the [configuration](docs/properties/README.md) page.
+You can configure how often the retry queue can run, please refer to the [configuration](#configuration) section.

-The DB sync receiver application also ships with a similar built-in error handling and retry mechanism with a separate embedded H2 [management database](#management-database), it uses a table named `receiver_retry_queue` to store failed incoming DB sync messages, please refer to the [configuration](docs/properties/README.md) page.
+The DB sync receiver application also ships with a similar built-in error handling and retry mechanism with a separate embedded H2 [management database](#management-database), it uses a table named `receiver_retry_queue` to store failed incoming DB sync messages, please refer to the [configuration](#configuration) section.

 # Developer Guide
 ## Build and Test